 The Chester & Ella Apartments are a new development located on the corner of Chester Street and Ella Street, Newstead; just two kilometres from the Brisbane CBD.
 As well as being close to the Brisbane Emporium, Chester & Ella is also walking distance to the Gasworks and James Street precinct, making this development perfect for all foodies.

 There are 320 apartments across two 18-storey buildings.
 This includes a mix of one, two, three and four-bedroom apartments.
-85% of the development has already been sold.

 Chester & Ella apartments also include hotel-style shared amenities.
 This includes around-the-clock concierge, a health and wellness centre, private dining room, indoor and outdoor cinema, rooftop pool and shared outdoor kitchen areas.
 Although most of the amenities are located within both Chester and Ella, residents of each will have access to the facilities of both buildings.
 Chester is the more angular and ‘masculine’ of the two buildings, whilst Ella has more flow and is more ‘feminine’.